RingingResonance/DT80-Stuff/ROMS/mainROMs/GoodRoms/ROM1Attempts/README.txt

 I've read it again this time after wire brushing the legs and reading at lower voltages.
-Each read results in a different checksum.
+Each read results in a different checksum on ROM1.
+After cleaning and useing a second ZIF socket between the TL-866 and the ROM chips I was able to get a consistant read that matches the data read directly from the terminal.